alisonbnt/mini3/README.md

 [MINI](https://github.com/panique/mini) (original version) and [MINI2](https://github.com/panique/mini2) (used Slim router) were built by me (panique), MINI3 is an excellent and improved version of the original MINI, made by [JaoNoctus](https://github.com/JaoNoctus).
 Big thanks, man! :)

+# About this Fork
+This fork was made for personal and quick projects.
+Since I use Mini as default for my projects and Idiorm for fast database access and management, this repository aims to integrate both.

 ## Features

 - extremely simple, easy to understand